xgui4/X-Launcher/README.md

 ## Project Structure

-- `.*`
-  - config files for IDE
-- `backend/`
-  - `X_Launcher.Core.Service/`
-    - New Experime  ntal Backend
-- `src/`
-  - New Experimental Frontend written in Python with Pyside6 (QT)
 - `assets`
   - assets for the pyside 6 frontend
 - `locales`
     - locales files for pyside 6 frontend
+- `src/`
+  - `backend/`
+    - `X_Launcher.Service/`
+      - New Experimental Backend Server Service
+    - `X_Launcher.Core`
+      - Experimental backend logic
   - `legacy/`
     - Old Avalonia and C# Console App
     - `X-Launcher.Core/`
       - Dotnet library (an interface) containing the commune classes and method with login logic.
     - `X-Launcher.App/`
       - The code for the GUI / Desktop App
     - `X-Launcher.Desktop/`
       - Boilerplate and runnable code for the Desktop app
     - `X-Launcher.CLI/`
       - The code for the command line interface (CLI)
     - `X-Launcher.CLI.Windows/`
       - Boilerplate and runnable code for enabling Windows specific code or function for the CLI
+  - `frontend/`
+     - New Experimental Frontend written in Python with Pyside6 (QT)
 - `pkg/`
   - the packages formats for the mutltiples OS and Platform
   - `windows/`